Dehydration In Horses

 Feeding Electrolytes To Horses

 Rising temperatures and harder work can cause your horse or pony to sweat more resulting in the loss of electrolytes.
 Electrolytes are minerals that are found in fluids in the body and their concentration in and around cells affects neuro-muscular function.
 Electrolyte losses and dehydration are linked to fatigue and ultimately compromise performance.
 Excessive losses can have serious repercussions for health too.
 Horses that appear to get tired towards the end of their work may well be doing so as a result of electrolyte losses, particularly if they are working in hot conditions.
-Click here to read more about feeding electrolytes to horses.
+Read our guide on electrolytes for horses to find out more.

 How to Cool down a Horse in Hot Weather

 Walking can help to cool your horses, by increasing the movement of hot air from the body and replacing it with cooler air.
 Ensuring the horse is in the shade and out of direct sunlight will also increase convection cooling.
 It is also important to physically cool the horse down after exercise.
 Cold water applied all over the body has been proven to be one of the most effective ways to keep horses cool.
 It is important to ensure the water temperature is cooler than the horse so that heat can be lost through both evaporation and convection (transfer of heat from the body to the air).

 The cool down period helps to bring the horse’s temperature and respiration rate down but it has another important function.
 The lymphatic system is crucial to the horse’s health, performance, and recovery.
 It consists of an extensive network of vessels and nodes that help to maintain fluid balance and cellular health.
 After exercise, the lymphatic system clears the waste generated by cells that have been working hard to supply the fuel that powers performance.
 A cool down for around 20 minutes helps the lymphatic system to work efficiently.